 JAMS use a “managed arbitration process” made up of checklists and procedures intended to keep things to time and budget.
 Because its neutrals are required to be available full time, at least domestic arbitration hearings are scheduled promptly and most matters are resolved within six months of the appointment of the arbitrator, it says.

 No, there’s more or less full party autonomy, and the list of neutrals is fully public (and detailed – see the institution’s excellent website at www.jamsadr.com).
 But if you don’t pick at least one JAMS neutral for the case, JAMS won’t administer the case.

 Is the list still just made up of retired judges?

 No, it also welcomes lawyers, an increasing number of whom hail from outside the US.
 A notable recent arrival was Olswang’s former head of arbitration, Andrew Aglionby, who was rumoured to be returning to the English Bar before it emerged he had joined JAMS’s “completely independent, credible chambers-type set-up in London” in 2015.
 Neutrals are in some cases attracted by a feature of JAMS’s ownership structure.

 How is it structured?

-JAMS is run for profit (it turns over much more than US$100 million a year) and is owned by approximately 100 of its neutrals and management, who have one share each.
+JAMS is a for-profit (it turns over much more than US$100 million a year) owned by approximately 100 of its neutrals and management, who have one share each.

 How up to date are the rules?